On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Average costs per unit time

-If the one-step costs $c$ are bounded and the transition rates $q$ are stochastic, then $w^\phi \equiv \bar{v}_{\bar{\beta}}^\phi(\ell)$. \end{prp} \begin{proof} Since the state $\bar{x}$ in the discounted MDP defined by the HV-AG transformation is cost-free and absorbing, (\ref{eq:correspPol}) follows from the fact that
+In addition, if the transition rates $q$ are stochastic, then $w^\phi \equiv \bar{v}_{\bar{\beta}}^\phi(\ell)$. \end{prp} \begin{proof} Since the state $\bar{x}$ in the discounted MDP defined by the HV-AG transformation is cost-free and absorbing, (\ref{eq:correspPol}) follows from the fact that